 What are the main considerations when appointing a GDPR services Representative?

-The first consideration when appointing a GDPR services Rep is to examine the level of your data processing.
+The first consideration when appointing a GDPR EU Representative is to examine the level of your data processing.
 A GDPR services Representative with limited resources and systems may not be a good fit for your business if you have a large and rapidly growing customer base in the EU.

 The second consideration is to examine the geographic spread of your customer base across the EU as it may be practical to locate the representative in a country where a significant part of the processing takes place.
 Where your customers are widely spread out across the EU you may need to appoint a GDPR Representative that has strong and varied EU language capabilities.

 The pace of growth of your company is also a subject that needs to be given some thought.
 The GDPR Representative service should be scalable enough to grow with your business as you take on more and more customers in the EU.

 What if you just adopt a ‘wait and see’ approach and do not appoint a GDPR Representative?

 This ‘wait and see’ approach would not be a good idea.
 The issue here is that it is very easy for both your EU customers and for the EU data regulators to see if you have appointed GDPR Representative or not.
 Your company privacy notifications will reveal exactly what your company position is regarding GDPR compliance.
 At best, ignoring the mandatory requirement could result in the loss of market share to competitors that have moved to appoint a GDPR representative.
 At worst, ignoring the requirement could attract attention from the EU regulators and result in financial penalties and/or reputational damage to your brand in the EU.

 Does a GDPR Representative need to be appointed in each EU member state?

 No, only one GDPR Representative is required to be appointed in the EU.
 However, careful consideration needs to be given to where you decide to appoint your Representative.